Welcome to Middle School

 Learning Support Classes

-Literacy Support Grades 6, 7, 8
+Literacy 6, 7, 8

-Literacy Support is a course for students who have been assessed by teachers as needing intensive English language reading and writing instruction that supplements the regular English class.
+Literacy is for students who have been assessed by teachers as needing intensive English language reading and writing instruction that supplements the regular English class.
 Students benefit from small group and 1:1 instruction to reach individualized achievement goals in both areas.
 Students will learn strategies for approaching fiction and nonfiction texts, skills that will carry across content areas.
 Focused word-study instruction will arm students with ways of approaching new words in their texts.
 Students will refine skills in each stage of the writing process; planning and organizing ideas, drafting, revising for word choice and sentence structure, and editing for grammar, mechanics, and usage.

-Math Foundations Grades 6, 7, 8
+Math Foundations 6, 7, 8

-This course is designed to develop students’ math knowledge and develop skills to help them be successful both within and beyond the classroom, including:
+Math Foundations is for students who have been identified as needing support in addition to the regular Math class.
+Support is designed to develop students’ math knowledge and develop skills to help them be successful both within and beyond the classroom, including:

 Making sense of problems